marigold-dev/training-dapp-4/README.md

 Let's deploy a new contract V2 and test it again.

-> Note : Remember that we cannot change the storage.feedback field on any deployed smartcontract bacause we never exposed a method to update it.
+> Note : Remember that we cannot change the `storage.feedback` field on any deployed smartcontract bacause we never exposed a method to update it.
 > Let's change this value for the new contract instance, and call it `hello`

-Edit `pokeGame.storages.jsligo` and add a new variable on it.
+Edit `pokeGame.storageList.jsligo` and add a new variable on it.
 Don't forget again to change `proxy` and `contractPrevious` by our own values !!!

 ```ligolang
 const storageV2 = {